DeadSoxy athletic performance sock for active wear

 Arch Support and Compression

 Arch support improves comfort during extended activity and reduces foot fatigue.
-Compression (gentle pressure around the foot and calf) improves blood flow and recovery, particularly for running and fitness activities.
+Compression (gentle pressure around the foot and calf) improves blood flow and recovery — peer-reviewed research confirms graduated compression supports venous blood flow (PMC4081237) — particularly for running and fitness activities.

 Arch support features include: